-Checklist Requirement by Project Type Corresponding CAP Measure Yes No N/A a) For single-family and/or multi- family residential additions or alterations where the building's conditioned area increases in volume or size, would the new portion of the project comply with CALGreen Residential Tier 1 energy efficiency standards?
-1 GHG-06 b) For nonresidential additions or alterations ≥ \$200,000 building permit valuation or ≥ 1,000 square feet, would the project comply with CALGreen nonresidential Tier 1 energy efficiency standards for additions and alterations?
-GHG-04 If "N/A" has been checked for this quest measure is not applicable. tion, please provide a sta tement exp aining why the
+Checklist Requirement by Project Type Corresponding CAP Measure Yes No N/A a) For single-family and/or multi-family residential additions or alterations where the building's conditioned area increases in volume or size, would the new portion of the project comply with CALGreen Residential Tier 1-2 energy efficiency standards?
+GHG-06 b) For single-family and/or multi-family residential would new appliances requiring a permit be electric?
+GHG-06 c) For nonresidential additions or alterations ≥ \$200,000 building permit valuation or ≥ 1,000 square feet, would the project comply with CALGreen nonresidential Tier 1 energy efficiency standards for additions and alterations?
+1 GHG-04 d) For nonresidential additions or alterations ≥ \$200,000 building permit valuation or ≥ 1,000 square feet, would new space or water heating appliances be electric?
+If "N/A", please provide explanation below for the limited exemptions for specific uses as identified in the CAP.
+These are available only for building permits filed on or before December 31, 2025, provided that the associated GHG emissions are offset through an accredited local carbon offset program.
+GHG-04 п □ If "I N/A" has been checked for this question, please prov vide a statement explainin g why the meas ure is not appli cable.
+Not 1.
+Refer to Section 301 of CALGreen for specific requirement 17 - 4 11 - 91 15

-- 1. Refer to Section 301 of CALGreen for specific requirements in the code which apply to additions and alterations. - 2.
-For Energy Budget calculations as part of CALGreen Tier 1 standards, high-rise residential (four stories or higher) and hotel/motel buildings are considered nonresidential buildings. - 3.
-Verification that the requirements of this checklist question are being met will be conducted during the issuance of building permits for the project.
+- 2. For Energy Budget calculations as part of CALGreen Tier 1 standards, high-rise residential (four stories or higher) and hotel/motel buildings are considered nonresidential buildings. - 3.
+Verification that the requirements of this Checklist question are being met will be conducted during the issuance of building permits for the project.